tvee24537/project_1/README.md

 # Weather Checker

-This gem is made with intention of scraping the NOAA website for weather forecast information of Washington D.C. on the current week.
+This gem is made with intention of scraping the NOAA website weather.gov for weather forecast information of Washington D.C. on the current week.

 ## Prerequisites